Skip to main content

 LEXINGTON, Ky. – A University of Kentucky professor has dug into the websites of universities in Australia and the United States and found some odd things lurking there.
 Programmers in charge of concerns that produce illicit papers for students are finding ways to redirect students from university help sites to their own “paper mills.”

 These illicit techniques insert software into vulnerable university websites so that students get redirected to sites that offer to help with papers.
-Instead, the sites end up selling papers to misled students, said Jim Ridolfo, director of composition and associate professor in the Department
+Instead, the sites end up selling papers to misled students, said Jim Ridolfo, director of composition and associate professor in the Department of Writing, Rhetoric and Digital Studies in the College of Arts & Sciences.

 By Richard LeComte